Virtualization-projects/rancher-labs-wiki/Rancher-2.0---Adding-new-CRDs.md

 `createCRD` is called separately for management schema and project schema

 2. Adding a cluster level resource in rancher/types:
-Make sure your CRD has these 2 fields to make it a cluster-level resource: </br>
+Make sure your CRD has these 2 fields to make it a cluster-level resource: <br>
 `types.Namespaced`
 `ClusterName string `json:"clusterName" norman:"type=reference[cluster]"``
 Make sure the norman tag referencing the cluster is present